 Do Lab Grown Diamonds Weigh The Same as Mined Diamonds?

 Yes, lab grown diamonds consist of the same chemical composition as natural diamonds, they are exactly alike even down to their carat weight.
-However, this is not the case when it comes to diamond simulants such as moissanite and cubic zirconia which weigh differently than their mined and lab grown counterparts.
-Moissanite weighs less than a diamond and cubic zirconia weighs significantly more.
+The only difference between a mined diamond and a lab grown diamond is their origin; they are equal in diamond worth, but lab grown ones are more affordable.
+However, this is not the case when it comes to diamond simulants such as moissanite and cubic zirconia which weigh differently than their mined and lab grown diamond counterparts.
+Moissanite weighs less than a natural diamond, and cubic zirconia weighs significantly more.

 How Much Does a 1 Carat Diamond Cost?

-According to diamonds.pro, a 1 carat diamond costs anywhere between $1,800 and $12,000.
+According to diamonds.pro, a 1 carat diamond costs anywhere between $1,300 and $16,500.
 However, a quality diamond doesn’t just come down to size.
-When assessing stone value four very important factors are always taken into consideration - the four c’s of diamond quality: color, cut, clarity and carat.
+When assessing diamond value, four very important factors are always taken into consideration – the four c’s of diamond quality: color, cut, clarity and carat.

 The Gemological Institute of America (GIA) grades diamonds according to the GIA diamond color scale which organizes diamonds in letter groupings.